amadzai/nft-mint-and-merge/README.md

 <img src="./screenshots/1.png" alt="WarriorsNFT Home Page">

-2. Mint an NFT by pressing the Mint button, this will use the gacha system to determine which NFT will be minted:
+2. Mint an NFT by pressing the "Mint" button, this will use the gacha system to determine which NFT will be minted:

 <img src="./screenshots/2.png" alt="WarriorsNFT Home Page after Minting">

 Press the "Owned!
 Show URI" button to view the Metadata URI for that NFT.

-3. To check if 2 minted NFTs can be merge, enter their IDs into the "Enter Token ID" input and boxes, and press the "Check Merge Eligibility" button:
+3. To check if 2 minted NFTs can be merged, enter their IDs into the "Enter Token ID" input box, and press the "Check Merge Eligibility" button:

 <img src="./screenshots/3.png" alt="WarriorsNFT Home Page after checking merge">